Family Information

 PSAT

-The PSAT is important for two reasons: First, it’s a general indicator of likely performance on the SAT and, more specifically, it reveals areas of relative strength and weakness.
-Juniors can use that information to shore up skills in anticipation of taking the SAT later in junior year.
+The PSAT is offered for two reasons: First, it’s a general indicator of likely performance on the SAT and, more specifically, it reveals areas of relative strength and weakness.
+Juniors can use that information to shore up skills if they plan to take the SAT later in junior year.
 Second, particularly high scores on the PSAT qualify a student for National Merit Commendation and Scholarship competition.
 The National Merit Corporation notifies students who qualify at either level through the College Counseling Office, and we work closely with those students who choose to compete for a scholarship.

 Test Preparation